vrace/BuilderBuilder/README.md

     .build()
 ```

-I'm getting tried to write the very similar builders.
+I'm getting tired to write the very similar builders.
 So I created this tool.
 This tool will work to generate a Builder template for the class.

 An example of generated code: